IkigaiLabsETH/Artbot/FLUX-INTEGRATION.md

 1. **ReplicateService**: Updated to use FLUX as the default model and handle FLUX-specific parameters.
 2. **ConceptualPromptGenerator**: A new service that generates conceptually rich prompts with metaphorical depth.
+3. **ConceptGenerator**: A new service that generates random cinematic concepts using AI.
-3. **CreativeEngine**: Enhanced with a new `generateConceptualImage` method that uses FLUX.
+4. **CreativeEngine**: Enhanced with a new `generateConceptualImage` method that uses FLUX.
-4. **DefaultArtGenerator**: A new default implementation that uses FLUX with conceptually rich prompts.
+5. **DefaultArtGenerator**: A new default implementation that uses FLUX with conceptually rich prompts.

 ## Prompt Philosophy